AlexNexton/MS2-LingLang/README.md

      ![Verification Image](assets/readmeImg/Google-img-verification.png)

 Even though this website has a small number of pages and has navigation links on each page making the Sitemap largely unnecessary, a friend of mine inspired me to add **Google Search Console** and **XML Site Map**.
-Along with the invaluable experience I learned he infomed me that it's good practice to add these features in too.
+Along with the invaluable experience I learned he informed me that it's good practice to add these features in too.

 ---